yinso/schemalet/README.md

 `allOf` is only used when deserializing the JSON schema, and not allowed as a construction param.
 Use `$parent` instead.

+### defaultProc

+`defaultProc` is added for generating default values via a function (instead of just a statically shared copy of default val.

+### function schema type

+Schema type of `function|procedure` is added to help address the interface of a function.

 ### $base (not part of JSON Schema)

 `$base` (the base class) is provided instead of `allOf` to map closer to regular OOP programming.